bogdanbacila/AttributeGradingTest/README.md

   * ASD (Apparent Source Distance):
     - The perceived distance between the listener and the sound source.
 (Close - Far)
   * PRL (Perceived Reverb Loudness):
-    - The reverb loudness perceived at different locations.
+    - The perceived loudness of just the reverberant field .
 (Quiet-Loud)
   * Reverb Brightness:
     - The timbral characteristics of reverberation depending on the level of high frequencies.
 (Bright-Dull)
   * Echo Brightness: